-Since 2017, the global transport market is affected by exceptionally low capacity and rising transport prices.
-Economic recovery phases, as we know them from winter months with lower demand or the summer holidays are also becoming shorter.
-It’s a great challenge for shippers.
-More carriers are needed and yet some shippers are hesitant to put their transports out to tender due to rising prices.
+The global transport market was characterized by exceptionally low capacity and rising transport prices in 2017 and well into 2018.
+Economic recovery phases, as we know them from winter months with lower demand or the summer holidays were also becoming shorter.
+Even though it looks as if transport capacities have eased again since the end of 2018, shippers still face major challenges.
+There is still a need for additional carriers and yet some shippers are hesitant to put their transports out to tender due to rising prices.
 But is this the right strategy?
 We talked to Martin Beyrer, Director Business Development at Ticontract, and Christian Dolderer, Manager Market Intelligence Initiative Road & Rail at TIM CONSULT.

 Mr. Beyrer, at the moment we are increasingly hearing from the market that this is the wrong time to put transports out to tender.
 Is this your experience too?